ads-mirrors/auditing.cybersecurity-evaluation-tool-cset/install-and-troubleshooting-guides/enterprise_install.md

 Here users will find step-by-step directions for installation, configuration, and setup, as well as links to various resources to assist in this process.

+## Hosting Options
+CSET can be hosted on Windows using either **Kestrel** or **IIS** web servers:

+- **IIS (Recommended for Production)**: Provides robust process management, automatic application restarts, Windows authentication integration, and enterprise-grade features.
+IIS can host ASP.NET Core applications using either in-process or out-of-process hosting models.

+- **Kestrel**: A lightweight, cross-platform web server that can run standalone without IIS.
+Suitable for development environments or simpler production deployments where IIS features are not required.

+The instructions below focus primarily on IIS hosting as the recommended production approach, but sections marked as "IIS-specific" can be skipped if using Kestrel standalone.

 ## Using the Provided Setup Script
 The enterprise installation can be automated through the use of a provided PowerShell script named ```setup_enterprise.ps1``` (as of CSET release v11.0.1.2).
 This script is located in the root of the enterprise binaries zip folder.